 Georgia Institute of Technology's (GT's) Space Systems Design Lab (SSDL) is designing a dual-mode propulsion system, referred to as Spectre, in collaboration with Massachusetts Institute of Technology (MIT) and NASA Marshall Space Flight Center (MSFC).
 The integrated system design, presented here, is led by GT.
 The electrospray system is developed by MIT's Space Propulsion Lab (SPL) and overall project guidance has been provided by MSFC.
 Emphasis was placed on minimizing component development efforts and focusing on the integration task required for such a system.
-Many of the selected components for Spectre are drawn from the Lunar Flashlight Propulsion System (LFPS) which was previously developed jointly by GT's SSDL, and NASA's MSFC and the Jet Propulsion Lab (JPL) for the Lunar Flashlight CubeSat mission.
+Many of the selected components for Spectre are drawn from the Lunar Flashlight Propulsion Lab (JPL) for the Lunar Flashlight CubeSat mission.
 By doing so, the development time and cost of these components are expected to be relatively low while delivering a product with a high Technology Readiness Level (TRL).
 For Spectre, these components include the valves, pump, heaters, and sensors.
 Design efforts thus far have been focused on the tank and mechanical integration of the system which are presented in this paper.

-Propulsion Modes
+A. Propulsion Modes